xymaxim/ytpb/README.rst

 Play
 ====

-If you want to play and rewind live streams without downloading or composing, take a look at `mpv-ytpb <https://github.com/xymaxim/mpv-ytpb>`__.
-It provides interactive experience without leaving the mpv player.
+Playing and rewinding live streams are possible without downloading or composing.
+Take a look at `mpv-ytpb <https://github.com/xymaxim/mpv-ytpb>`__.
+It provides interactive experience with no need to leave the mpv player.

 Capture
 =======